 We pay almost all our daily spending and purchases with Curve.
 We have linked Bank Norwegian Visa Credit and Nordea Mastercard Debit/Credit to our Curve Apps.
 Bank Norwegian Visa is especially a good choice because it gives 1% cashback usable for Norwegian Air Shuttle flights, it has free ATM withdrawals and no monthly fee.
 Nordea's Mastercard does not have similar perks, but as our main bank provider, it is a good backup card.

-Curve together with the Curve App makes directing transactions to different cards easy.
-You will also stay aware of your own spending habits.
+Curve Card together with the Curve App makes directing transactions to different cards easy.
+You will also stay aware of your spending habits.
 Our Curve cards have technically been working almost in the perfect way and the customer service has been good but sometimes a little slow.

 Currently, we have subscribed to Curve Metal level with nice extra features.
-The level offers insurances, a LoungeKey membership and the cashback feature.
-These are really useful perks while travelling but not unique among payment cards.
+The level offers insurance, a LoungeKey membership and the cashback feature.
+These are really useful perks while travelling but are not unique among payment cards.